 And if dessert isn’t your thing, you can buy salt products like salt soap as Aveiro is known for its salt production.
 These souvenir items can be found anywhere in Aveiro.

-When you are ready to take the train from Aveiro to Porto, walk back to the train station and make your way home.
+When you are ready to take the train from Aveiro to Porto, walk back to the train station and make your way back to Porto.

 There are many more things to do in Aveiro other than the attractions mentioned in the itinerary.
-If you have more time in Portugal and want to spend another day in Aveiro, here are a few more things to do (see blue pins on the map):
+If you are spending more than 1 day in Aveiro, here are a few more things to see in Aveiro (see blue pins on the map):

 - Praia da Costa Nova – gorgeous beach and fishing village with wooden waterfront cottages in vertical stripes

 - Ecomuseu Marinha da Troncalhada – you can see the salt flats from the moliceiro boat tour, but you can go back and get a guided tour of the open-air museum, soak in the spa baths and even get a massage

 - Museu Marítimo de Ílhavo e Aquário dos Bacalhaus – learn about cod fishing at this modern maritime museum